 When they say “everything’s bigger in Texas” they’re not kidding.
 Everything is bigger in the Lone Star State, and that goes for this impressive skatepark as well.
-The North Houston Skatepark —better known as Spring Skatepark— is the largest in North America and the second largest in the world.
+The North Houston Skatepark —better known as Spring Skatepark— is the largest of all skate spots in North America and the second largest in the world.
 The decision to build this awesome skatepark came after the city asked local high school students one question: what they would like to see in their community.

 The answer was clear, a skatepark.
 Thus, the Seattle-based company, Grindline, was hired to design and build the park for a whopping cost of 5.5 million dollars.
 With this kind of budget, you can be sure that this skatepark will satisfy even your highest expectations.
 The park opened in the summer of 2014 and has since had a constant inflow of skaters from all around the world.